tradecloud/tradecloud-docs-api-v2/checklist.md

 ### Which team members do I need?

-When using a Tradecloud Connector, in most cases a partner consultant will configure and maintain the Connector for you.
+When using a Tradecloud Connector, in most cases a partner consultant will install, configure and maintain the Connector for you.

 In the case of message-oriented middleware, you will need an integration consultant to build and maintain the message flows & data transformations and install & configure the middleware components.